Because Kylie “billionaire” Jenner created a skincare line…

 I went back and forth about selecting the Vanilla Milk Toner or not but, spoiler alert, I’m glad that I did!
 It was the surprise winner out of the three Kylie Skin products I tried and I was legit shocked.
 The toner is alcohol-free and formulated with avocado oil, kiwi seed oil and apple extract to help soothe, tone and restore the natural hydration in your face.
 Kylie claims that it helps unclog, purify and minimize the appearance of pores, too.

 After testing the Vanilla Milk Toner the first time, I was into it.
 I applied a few drops onto my Makeup Mitty Blackout and swiped it all over my face to be literally shocked at how refreshed my skin looked.
 Like I said, it’s definitely the winner out of the three I tried and my skin felt really smooth, clean and hydrated after I used it.
-I also like the light fragrance!
+I also like that it’s vanilla scented a lot.
+Such a pleasant surprise.

 Face Moisturizer ($24)

 When I saw this on the site it seemed like a pretty standard face moisturizer…the site claims it includes “a combination of humectants and emollients that help hydrate skin without heaviness, greasiness or oiliness” and that it’s suitable for all skin types – fair.
-And I also do agree it’s not heavy or greasy at all.
+And I also do agree it’s not heavy or greasy at all but still good for dry skin.

 My first impression of the face moisturizer was literally saying to myself “why doesn’t this have any SPF?”
 I mean, I know I’m obsessed with SPF, but if your skincare line only has one moisturizer then it should have SPF.
 That aside, the overall texture is nice but nothing super impressive…or worth $24, in my opinion.
 I also think it’s weird that the website says this moisturizer is fragrance-free because it 100% has a smell.
 And I’m not super into it.
 Fragrance is very subjective, I know, but I actually think it just smells very generic and cheap.
 I CAN, however, see this working well as a primer since it does sink into the skin nicely…but only if you like the scent, haha.